Jesse J. Holland

 For office hour appointments: https://jessejholland.youcanbook.me/

 Jesse.
-J Holland is an assistant professor at the School of Media and Public Affairs.
+J Holland is the associate director and assistant professor at the School of Media and Public Affairs.
 He is an award-winning journalist and the author of the first novel featuring comics’ most popular black superhero, The Black Panther.

 In Black Panther: Who Is The Black Panther?
 Professor Holland retells the classic origin of T’Challa, the original Black Panther, and updates it for the new century, giving new fans and longtime die-hard aficionados a good platform and some inside information for the “Black Panther” movie from Marvel Studios.
 The novel was recognized with a NAACP Image Award nomination for bst fiction in 2019.
 Jesse is an accomplished novelist, having also been trusted by Lucasfilm to chronicle the history of their newest black hero in Star Wars _ Finn _ in the Star Wars young adult novel Star Wars: The Force Awakens - Finn's Story.